Zuza Epicenter, Mozambique

 - Develop new sustainable water sources.
 Guiding local communities to drill new wells and boreholes and repair existing ones; build and repair water towers; and construct water troughs for livestock.

 - Ensure a reliable supply of clean water.
 Providing equipment and training for testing and pumping water; empowering communities to build and repair latrines in homes, schools and public spaces; and lobbying local governments to devote public resources to water infrastructure projects.

 - Implement water conservation techniques Mobilizing communities to initiate drip irrigation projects, which minimize the use of water and fertilizer by allowing water to drip slowly to the roots of plants, and to develop water catchment systems, which collect rainwater from a roof or other surface before it reaches the ground and store it for future use.

 - Build sanitation programs.
 Good hygiene is more than a convenience; water borne illness is a leading cause of childhood deaths around the world.
-The Hunger Project trainings and capacity building projects improve living conditions and save lives.
+Our global trainings and capacity building projects improve living conditions and save lives.

 Make change happen.
 Invest in people.